 One of the hallmarks of the invisible rich, Stanley and Danko found, is that they “chose the right occupation.”
 About two-thirds of them were self-employed, with about half of them running their own businesses.
-The others were self-employed professionals such as doctors, lawyers, architects, and financial professionals.
+The other self-employed MNDs were professionals such as doctors, lawyers, architects, and financial professionals.

 How to Do This

-Stanley and Danko stress that, even though most millionaires are business owners, that doesn’t mean most business owners become millionaires.
+Although most of the millionaires Stanley and Danko interviewed were business owners, that doesn’t mean most business owners become millionaires.
 In fact, according to the BLS, roughly half of all new businesses fail within five years of their startup date.
 Even “successful” businesses often barely manage to eke out enough profit to survive year after year.

 4. Invest for the Long Term

-The buy and hold strategy works best when you’re able to hold on to your investments for a long time, which allows you to ride out the dips in the market and take full advantage of the rises.
-As the S&P 500 Return Calculator from DQYDJ shows, an investor who bought and held stocks in the S&P 500, reinvesting the dividends, over any 30-year period from 1950 on would have seen annualized returns of at least 9%.
-Even an investor who had put money into the market right before it crashed in 1929 would have earned over 7.5% on it by holding those investments for 30 years.
+An investor who bought and held stocks in the S&P 500, reinvesting the dividends, over any 30-year period from 1950 on would have seen annualized returns of at least 9%.
+Even an investor who had put money into the market right before it crashed in 1929 would have earned over 8% on it by holding those investments for 30 years.

 How to Do This

 When you’re investing for the long term, it pays to get started as early as you can.
-If your company offers a retirement plan, such as a 401(k) or 403b, start putting money into it as soon as you qualify.
+If your company offers a retirement plan, such as a 401(k), start putting money into it as soon as you qualify.
 Invest at least enough to take advantage of employer matching funds, since this is basically free money.

 Another way to get started with investing is to set up your own automatic investment plan.
-Open an investment account through a broker like M1 Finance or Stash, then set up automatic transfers from your savings account into this investment account on a regular basis, such as once a month or once a quarter.
-If you don’t have much money to invest, you can use a micro-investing platform, such as Acorns, to get started with nothing but your spare change.
+Open an investment account through a broker like M1 Finance or Stash, then set up regular automatic transfers into it from your savings account.
+If you don’t have much money to invest, you can use a micro-investing platform, such as Acorns, to get started with just your spare change.

 An example from “The Millionaire Next Door” shows how even small investments can add up over time.
-The authors profile a family called the Friends who had “modest means” but smoked approximately three packs of cigarettes a day between them.
-If the Friends had put all the money they spent on cigarettes into tobacco company stocks instead, by the authors’ calculations, they could have made more than $2 million.
+The authors profile a family of “modest means” who smoked approximately three packs of cigarettes per day between them.
+If they had put all the money they spent on cigarettes into tobacco stocks instead, the authors calculate they could have made more than $2 million.